microsoft/fluentui-react-native/apps/win32/README.md

 ![Image of Visual Studio Code debug pane](./../../assets/fluent_tester_vscode_debug.png)

-6. At this time, VS Code will attach to the JS runtime and you can start debugging.
-For more information on debugging in VS Code, please see [Visual Studio Code documentation](https://code.visualstudio.com/docs/editor/debugging).
+6. At this time, VS Code will attach to the JS runtime and you can start debugging

 ## Dependencies